esy/esy.github.io/docs/commands.md

 % esy build-shell
 ```

-If `<path/to/package>` argument is passed then the build shell is initialied for
+If a `<path/to/package>` argument is passed then the build shell is initialized for
 the specified package:

 ```